Although you can put everything on your website, please don’t. Here are 15 things that should never go on a website, under any circumstances.

 Social media traffic is great, but only if it’s flowing toward you.
 When visitors leave your site and go to a social network, that doesn’t help you meet your goals.
 They are unlikely to return.

-Facebook is worth $300 billion.
+Facebook is worth billions.
 You need the visitors more than they do.

 Link to social networks cautiously.
 Here are a few guidelines: